This is Part Two of “Celebs Are Taking Voice Over Jobs Away from the Voice Over Community… Really?!”

-Maybe Every Voice Over Job is Fair Game For Anyone Who Can Get it
+Maybe Every Voice Over Job is Fair Game For Anyone

 I think it is possible… but not very likely.
 Leads in any motion picture are not up for grabs for the entire acting community.
 Casting directors are not throwing out an open call for these roles.
-And those actors cast for their talent and name value, in my opinion, are definitely not stealing work from other qualified candidates.
-They are actors who have reached a level of success where they have more clout, and in turn, more choices.
+And those actors cast for their talent and name value, in my opinion, are not stealing work from other qualified candidates.
+They are actors who have reached a level of success where they have more clout and, in turn, more choices.
 They are rewarded by being on the inside track.